 U.S. News & World Report has become known for its rankings and research as well as its reporting.
 Among the news outlet’s most-anticipated rankings each year is Best Hospitals, a roundup of how the nation’s hospitals perform in an array of medical specialties.
-The ranking began in 1990 as a purely reputation-based survey.
+The ranking began in 1990 as a purely expert opinion-based survey.
 By 1993, the survey integrated hard data organized around the Donabedian framework for evaluating health care quality based on structure, process, and outcomes.

 Continuous Refining of Methodology to Produce Clear and Accurate Rankings